TintoEdoardo/edge-to-cloud-continuum-tutorial/02_compiling_to_wasm/compiling_to_wasm.md

 In this tutorial, we will use Rust (but check the references for a similar example with C).

 Now we are going to write a minimal Wasm [module](wasm_modules/src/lib.rs):
-1. Firstly, without any imported function from the host.
+1. Firstly, without any mport from the outside environment (also known as 'host').
-2. Then, importing a `clock` function.
+2. Then, importing a `clock` function from the host.

 The compilation will require approximately 3GB.
 You can perform the building with ```./build.sh```. <br/>
 For cleaning up use ```./clean.sh```.